calebclayreagor/calebclayreagor.github.io/research-skills.md

 - To reconstruct large-scale genetic networks, I trained DELAY to predict causal interactions between small clusters of genes

-- I then used DELAY to identify the nodes (genes) that control temporal expression dynamics in the network
+- Then, I used DELAY to identify nodes (genes) that control the network's temporal expression dynamics

 > <img src="images/grn-hubs-bubble-edited.svg" alt="Network hubs" width="600">

-> To validate this reconstructed network, I performed experiments on regenerating zebrafish
+> To validate this reconstructed network, I performed experiments with regenerating zebrafish

 - Beyond DELAY, I also developed [custom scripts](https://github.com/agnikdasgupta/Sema7A_regulates_neural_circuitry) to quantify and analyze neuronal networks